Python3pkg/PITE_Project/README.md

 5) Run basic GUI( builded up thanks to points 1-4.)
 DONE

 6) Build a tree in our GUI(see point 2.)
+DONE

+7) Free access                                                                                DONE

+8) HELP button                                                                                DONE

+9) Tree is always open on the left side of the GUI                                            DONE

+10) Tree background is white                                                                  DONE

+11) Tree includes only convertable files                                                      DONE

+12) Layouts for different amount of charts                                                    IN PROGRESS

+13) QUIT should be moved to MENU BAR                                                          DONE

+14) Informations what is happening in the GUI in present time                                 DONE

+15) Choose by one mouse button click                                                          IN PROGRESS

+16) Data should be hidden in TESTS/DATA                                                       DONE

+17) Instalation package                                                                       IN PROGRESS

+18) NEW NAME AND LOGO?
 IN PROGRESS

-7) Write tests for 2DPLOT part of sf2r_lib.py                                                 IN PROGRESS
+19) MANUAL for customer                                                                       IN PROGRESS

-8) New features and functions of gui.py                                                       IN PROGRESS

 Of course you can still open sf2rconverter from terminal if you only want.